-Estimate your take-home pay in Maryland for 2026.
-The state levies income tax with a top rate of 5.75% (2% to 5.75% across 8 brackets (plus county taxes)).
+Estimate your take-home pay in Maryland.
+The state levies a graduated income tax that tops out at 5.75% (2% to 5.75% across 8 brackets (plus county taxes)).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Maryland Tax Snapshot